Tax returns in the United Kingdom: Income tax self-assessment

 Most employees paying tax under the PAYE system are not required to file a tax return, because the PAYE system operates to withhold the correct amount of tax from their wages or salaries.
-However, some tax payers, including employees, may have income that has not been taxed at source and needs to be declared to HMRC, usually by submitting a self assessment tax return.
+However, some taxpayers, including employees, may have income that has not been taxed at source and needs to be declared to HMRC, usually by submitting a self assessment tax return.

 Legally, a tax payer is obliged to submit a tax return when HMRC request one by sending a notice to file a tax return, either because the tax payer has registered for self assessment voluntarily or because HMRC believe one to be required - HMRC can request a tax return from anyone for any reason.

-Under UK tax legislation, tax payers are obliged to notify HMRC when they have a liability to tax no later than 9 months after the end of the tax year in which they became liable.
-Depending on the circumstances and the tax owed, they may do this by registering for self assessment and completing a tax return by January 31.
+Under UK tax legislation, taxpayers are obliged to notify HMRC when they have a liability to tax no later than nine months after the end of the tax year in which they became liable.
+Depending on the circumstances and the tax owed, they may do this by registering for self assessment and completing a tax return by 31 January.

 Whilst there is no legal obligation to register for self assessment for income tax purposes when there is no liability for tax, HMRC guidance states that a tax return is required for the following reasons, some of which are not statutory: